SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Table_Offload.md

 ### General

-There is only one page in this driver.
+There is only one page in this connector.
 This page is used for the configuration and to check the amount of data still in the buffer awaiting execution.

 The **Directory Path Name** should contain the directory where the CSV file(s) you want to import are located.
 For example, if this is the Downloads folder of your local C:\\ drive, specify *C:\Downloads*.
 If the directory containing the files is accessed remotely (e.g. if you specify '*\\80.62.121.234'*), you also need to specify a **Network Share User Name** (can contain a domain name, but not always needed) and a **Network Share Password**.